KevinKobori/ifood_interview/README.md

-# WLStore > A FREE Open Source White-label Store
+# WLStore > A Open Source White-label Store

     The idea is based on small business who want to expand their sales using a free service for this, it will be like a whatsapp business + instagram shop.

 # Developing Status:

     - ⚠️: IMPORTANT
     - ⛔: NOT PRIORITY
     - ⭕: WAITING